CS5001-tempname-Team/Senior-Design/Final-Report.md

 ## Test Plan and Results

-The test plan and results of this Capstone project can be accessed from the following link: _[this link](https://github.com/NLP-with-GKS/Senior-Design/tree/master/Design_Diagrams)_
+The test plan and results of this Capstone project can be accessed from the following link: _[Test Plan](https://github.com/NLP-with-GKS/Senior-Design/tree/master/Test Plan and Results.pdf)_

 ## User Stories and Design Diagrams